ivelischpfuli/stream-manual/README.md

 # Pickpocketing game!
 *Type: Channel Point redeem/chat message*\
 You can use the "Pickpocket Me" redeem to accumulate Plenty.
-Once you have some plenty, you can use the *!pickpocket [username]* command to STEAL Plenty from another chat member!\
+Once you have some Plenty, you can use the *!pickpocket [username]* command to STEAL Plenty from another chat member!\
 *(Currently you need to type the user's name verbatim because I'm dumb and don't know how to properly code*\
 \
 The !currency command will tell you how much Plenty you have.\

 # Russian Roulette?!
-*Type: Channel Point redeem*
+*Type: Channel Point redeem*\
 Once a stream, you can test your luck with this dangerous contraption.
 An animation will play, and you will have a 1 in 6 chance of receiving a 30 minute timeout.\

 # Text to Speech, featuring Dangonya